Archive for September, 2002

 Gary Shapiro, CEO of the Consumer Electronics Assn., writes on c|net about the new “copyspeak”.

 Why copyrights aren’t “property” — “Real property is subject to ownership taxes.
 Real property lasts forever and can be owned forever.
-A copyright can be owned only for a limited period of time.
-Indeed, the United States Constitution declares this.
-More, copyright law must bow to the First Amendment, which expressly allows people to use a copyrighted product without the permission of the copyright owner. ” (thanks, Tomalak)
+A copyright can be owned only for a limited period of time.… Read the rest

 Googling blogs: A proposal

 As much as Google rocks, there is one area where it really sucks: Searching weblogs.
-That’s because it’s not particularly intelligent about separating or summarizing weblog entries, making it a pretty blunt tool for finding specific information on a blog.
+That’s because it’s not particularly intelligent about separating or summarizing weblog entries, making it a pretty blunt tool for finding specific information on a blog.… Read the rest

 IP lockdown